Welcome back to Flexibility Is Freedom!

-As you can see in the chart below, Revenue per Thousand Sessions (red line) increased substantially due to a greater contribution from more profitable (i.e. higher EPC) non-Amazon affiliate programs.
+As you can see in the chart below, RPM (red line) increased substantially due to a greater contribution from more profitable (higher EPC) non-Amazon affiliate programs.

-I’m cautiously optimistic about this month’s performance as I know it can swing back down again.
-In addition, there were a few big commissions that really drove the outperformance and these could be reversed next month (due to customer refunds).
+I'm cautiously optimistic about this month's performance as I know it can swing back down again.
+In addition, there were a few big commissions that really drove the outperformance and these could always be reversed next month (customer refunds).

-Yup, I’ve finally done it!
-After months of talking about, I finally pulled the trigger on it.
+Yup, I've finally done it!
+After months of talking about it, I finally pulled the trigger on it.

 I wanted to start small so I went with a virtual assistant (VA) agency called TaskBullet (btw, this is an affiliate link) that lets me assign tasks to one of their pre-screened VAs.

-I also placed my first content order with SEOButler (where I’ve been buying backlinks for the last couple months) to explore the possibility of outsourcing affiliate content.
+I also placed my first content order with SEOButler (where I've been buying backlinks) to explore the possibility of outsourcing affiliate content.

-Before I can hand off any tasks to my VAs or agency writers, I need to create a clear set of instructions for them to follow, also known as a standard operating procedure (SOP).
+Before I can hand off any tasks to my VAs or agency writers, I need to create a clear set of instructions for them to follow, a.k.a. standard operating procedures (SOP).

 I also created video tutorials using Loom (100 free videos, 5 minute limit) as an effective way of demonstrating the SOP and providing instructions.
-I found that this is an amazingly efficient way to communicate as it’s easier to understand and faster to create than a traditional document.
+I found that this is an amazingly efficient way to communicate as it's easier to understand and faster to create.